srad1292/show_me_a_waifu/README.md

 # Readme

-I was looking to do something with mutual fund tracking but then got distracted and spend twenty minutes putting this together.
+I was looking to do something with mutual fund tracking but then got distracted and spent twenty minutes putting this together.
 Woops.